 Blunt Joe Potter

-By William Daugherty in 1891
+By William Daugherty in 1891.

 Bodie, California, Kathy Weiser

-Bodie, California, Kathy Weiser-Alexander.
+Bodie, California, Kathy Alexander.

 Faro Players

-Cyrus Noble Whiskey Ad showing Faro Players
+Cyrus Noble Whiskey Ad showing Faro Players.

-About the Author: Written by William Daugherty wrote for the Reno Evening Gazette in 1891.
+About the Author: William Daugherty, who wrote for the Reno Evening Gazette in 1891.
 The Gazette was first published on October 12, 1876, and continued for the next 107 years.
 In 1977, it was merged with the Nevada State Journal and continues to exist today as the Reno Gazette-Journal.

 Also See: